 The Nigerian paints & coatings market was worth an estimated $200 million in 2012.
 Growing by an estimated CAGR of 9.01%, the market was an estimated $218 million in 2013 and will reach $238 million in 2014.

-In 2012, according to Frost & Sullivan, decorative paints & coatings which have a strong correlation with the real estate industry was an estimated 71% of total volume of paints & coatings in Nigeria.
-However, from our analysis we estimate total sales volume to be around an estimated 128 million liters a year.
+In 2012, according to Frost & Sullivan, decorative paints & coatings which have a strong correlation with the real estate industry was an estimated 71% of the total volume of paints & coatings in Nigeria.
+However, from our analysis we estimate total sales volume to be around an estimated 128 million litres a year.

 Challenges and Prospects of the Nigerian Paint Industry

 We will begin by outlining the challenges faced by the Paint Industry:

 The Nigerian government is one that is obsessed with oil and gas sector and treats it with utmost priority to the detriment of other sectors.
 Most manufacturing industries in Nigeria are self-dependent and this is a sad reality.

 Apart from collecting taxes and cost of certification from these companies, the government provides no incentives and barely carries out routine checks.